Making the Decision to Pursue Therapy

 Why is change in your life necessary and important?
 Achieving self-growth and actualizing one’s goals can be empowering and improve our sense of self-confidence and agency that we CAN achieve and are in control of our lives.
 The capacity to change demonstrates mental flexibility, which is believed to be a sign of emotional health and well-being (Ebberwein, 2010).
 Sometimes it can be helpful to stir things up in a positive direction.
 If you decide to pursue therapy, remember that you are not necessarily making a lifelong commitment.
 Try framing therapy as an opportunity to try something new.
 Imagine what you can learn about yourself!
 Of course, along with all the potential benefits of therapy, there are some intrinsic risks as well.
 Learning about yourself may be helpful in the long run, but it may also illuminate aspects of your personality or ingrained behavioral patterns that are not congruent with how you would like to see yourself, thus, potentially causing some temporary distress as you figure out how to reconcile this discrepancy.

-These are some questions/issues to consider when deciding whether or not to begin therapy:
+These are some questions/issues to consider when making the decision to pursue therapy:

 1) What are your expectations of therapy?
 Clarify any misconceptions and get more information as needed.